Raleigh NC Visitors Guide

 520 Ashe Avenue

-Open to the public from 10 am to 6 pm.
-Activities include amusement rides, pedalboat rentals, playgrounds, tennis courts, theatre in the park, and covered shelters.
+Pullen Park is open to the public from dawn to dusk.
+Activities include amusement rides, pedal boat rentals, playgrounds, tennis courts, Theatre in the Park, and covered shelters.

 Neuse River Trail